starwing/lbuffer/README.rst

-lbuffer - a mutable string support to lua
+lbuffer - mutable string support to lua
 =========================================

 lbuffer is a C module for lua, it provides mutable string feature to